How to reset air conditioning error codes

 - Check for error codes on the master controller e.g. EEE, E42 or F42.

-At the time of installation, we provide you with an instruction/user manual.
+At the time of your air con installation, we provide you with an instruction/user manual.
 Different brands have different tips to fix unwanted error codes, which you should be able to locate in your manual.
 It’s a good idea to have this handy if you need to call us.
 Sometimes these product manuals are also available online to download.
-Please be aware there are multiple product manuals so download the one specific to your model of system.
+Please be aware there are multiple product manuals so download the one specific to the model of your system.

-If the error code continues to show, call us on 07 3395 7633 and we will arrange for a qualified technician to inspect the system.
+If the error code continues to show, call us and we will arrange for a qualified technician to inspect the system.